 Depending on the children’s ages, the court will consider their preferences.

-People often ask me what my approach is to custody and visitation rights.
-Typically, people want to know how “aggressive” I am.
+People often ask us what our approach to custody and visitation rights is.
+Typically, people want to know how “aggressive” we are.

-As an attorney, my approach to custody and visitation depends on what my client wants.
-If my client wants sole custody, then I will be more aggressive in my arguments.
-In other situations, I will rely more heavily on the law and argue how the law is on my clients’ side.
-Above all else, I am focused on reaching sensible, workable solutions that meet my clients’ immediate and long-term needs.
+At Kell & Fiegel, PLLC, our approach to custody and visitation depends on what each of our clients wants.
+If a client wants sole custody, then we will be more aggressive in our arguments.
+In other situations, we will rely more heavily on the law and argue how the law is on our clients’ sides.
+Above all else, we are focused on reaching sensible, workable solutions that meet our clients’ immediate and long-term needs.